 Native American Student Association (NASA)

 The Native American Student Association is open to all members of the RIT community who are interested in Native American, Alaska Native and First Nation issues and culture.
 NASA is primarily a social club and meets monthly; membership is free and is a good way to meet fellow Native scholars.
-Previous events attended by NASA include a Road trip to Washington, D.C. to participate in the RIT Big shot, an overnight stay in the long house at the Ganondagan State Historic Site and hosting a showing of Unseen Tears, a movie about the Native American Boarding Schools in upstate New York.
+Previous events attended by NASA include an overnight stay in the long house at the Ganondagan State Historic Site and hosting a showing of "The Medicine Game".

 President: Logan Herrick, Vice-President: Nilan Lovelace, Treasurer: Brendan John, Secretary: Emily Roberts Sovie